 Child Marriage Law, Gender Norms and Marriage Customs

-The project examines whether marriage laws can affect marriage customs, specifically those relating to child marriage practices, in a setting where formal institutions are weak.
+The project examines whether marriage laws can affect marriage customs, specifically those relating to child marriage practices, in a setting where formal institutions are weak, and whether there are peer effects in this process.
 For this purpose the project will make use of a new child marriage law in Bangladesh, field experiments where rural women and men are given information about child marriage cases, and a number of measures designed to capture their beliefs and attitudes.

 Agricultural Insurance and Migrant Networks

 The project investigates a new strategy for making rainfall index insurance available to small-holder farmers in rural Burkina Faso.
 Following a survey of rural farming households, urban migrants who share family ties with rural farmers were tracked and offered insurance policies to cover the rainfall risk of their farming relatives.
 Findings from the first phase of the project are discussed in a report here.